 How is back pain treated?

 Treatment for back pain depends on the underlying cause, the severity of your symptoms, and the pain’s effect on your quality of life.
-Usually, the team recommends minimally invasive, pin-hole treatments, such as:
+Usually, the team recommends non-surgical, pin-hole treatments, such as:

 - Nerve injections

 Ultimately, treatment aims to ease discomfort, boost circulation, and trigger your body’s natural healing process.
 When combined, these factors can limit inflammation, allowing you to stay mobile and engaged with work or other activities.

 What type of back pain treatment is right for me?

 Only a qualified medical professional can determine the type of back pain treatment that’s right for you.
 After pinpointing the source of your discomfort, the team at Imaging & Interventional Specialists develops a custom care plan that aligns with your needs.